• Skip to primary navigation

 Jump to Recipe

-Make restaurant-style salsa from the comfort of your kitchen with this Quick and Easy Blender Salsa recipe.
-Served with a basket of crunchy tortilla chips, this is the type of fresh salsa you simply cannot stop munching on.
-Simply put, it’s perfect!
+Make restaurant style salsa from the comfort of your kitchen with this Low Calorie Salsa recipe.
+Served with a basket of crunchy tortilla chips, this is the type of fresh salsa you can't stop eating.

-salsa in a bowl with tortilla chips on a plate.
+Salsa in a bowl with tortilla chips on the side.

 Jump to: